 - all staff on the senior leadership team (including non-teaching staff);

 - teaching positions with departmental headship;

-All present and new staff members who fall within the regulations of relevant childcare provision will be asked to sign a declaration to confirm that neither themselves nor any person living in their household is disqualified from registration under the Childcare (Disqualification) Regulations 2009.”
+All present and new staff members who fall within the regulations of relevant childcare provision will be asked to sign a declaration form to confirm that they are not disqualified under the Childcare Act 2006 and Childcare (Disqualification) Regulations 2009.